The Bankrate promise

 - Long-term earning potential: If you manage to find an especially good deal and then get the property in pristine condition, you may be able to reap the benefits of selling it to a new buyer or renting it out on a regular basis.

 - No chance of concessions: In a traditional home sale, a seller might give a buyer a credit, or concession, for something that needs to be fixed.
 For example, if a home inspection reveals that the furnace needs replacing, the seller might offer a small discount on price.
 That is not a standard process in a bank-owned transaction.
-“Most banks will allow inspections,” Olson says, “but will not provide any assistance in repairs, which can add up quickly.”
+“Most banks will allow inspections,” says Olson, “but will not provide any assistance in repairs, which can add up quickly.”

 - Repair costs: After you settle on a price, get ready for more expenses once you start addressing issues in the home.
 You may have to do extensive renovations and repairs.